wpilibsuite/frc-docs/source/docs/software/basic-programming/java-units.rst

 Human-readable Formatting
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``Measure`` class has both ``toLongString()`` and ``toShortString()`` methods that can be used to get a human-readable representation of the measure.
-This feature is useful to display a measurement on a dashboard or in logs.
+This feature is useful to display a measure on a dashboard or in logs.

-- ``toLongString()`` returns a string representation of this measurement in a longhand form.
+- ``toLongString()`` returns a string representation of the measure in a longhand form.
 The name of the backing unit is used, rather than its symbol, and the magnitude is represented in a full string, not scientific notation.
 For example, 1234 Volt per Meter
-- ``toShortString()`` returns a string representation of this measurement in a shorthand form.
+- ``toShortString()`` returns a string representation of the measure in a shorthand form.
 The symbol of the backing unit is used, rather than the full name, and the magnitude is represented in scientific notation.
 For example, 1.234e+04 V/m

 Mutability and Object Creation
 ------------------------------